 I got a great deal a year or two ago… energy companies are experts at sucking you in with a great deal.
 But prices change all the time.
-That deal, that seemed good value at the time, may no longer be particularly competitive.
+That deal, which seemed good value at the time, may no longer be particularly competitive.
 Or it could have ended, in which case you’ve probably been quietly moved on to a much more expensive standard rate.
 If you haven’t changed your supplier in the last few months, you’re most likely losing money every day you don’t switch.

 It’s not worth it – I’ll only save a few pounds

 Now, it does depend on the rate you’re currently on, but switching can save you hundreds of pounds a year.
-According to Ofgem the average standard variable tariff is around £300 more expensive than the cheapest available deal, typically a fixed-term tariff.
+According to Ofgem, the average standard variable tariff is around £300 more expensive than the cheapest available deal, typically a fixed-term tariff.
 Some can save a lot more.
 We shop around for car insurance – we need to do the same with energy.

 I don’t want to pay a penalty for switching my energy supplier

-Some fixed rate deals come with an exit fee if you switch within a set period.
+Some fixed-rate deals come with an exit fee if you switch within a set period.
 However, people don’t always realise when that period comes to an end, so you may well find you can now switch without a penalty.
 Even if you do have to pay an exit fee, it may well be a lot less than you could save by switching.
 An exit fee tends to be around £30, a tenth of what you could save over a year if you switch.

 I buy renewable green energy

-It’s good to help reduce our dependency on fossils fuels but going green shouldn’t mean you can’t save money too.
+It’s good to help reduce our dependency on fossil fuels but going green shouldn’t mean you can’t save money too.
 There are several 100% green energy suppliers now, including Bulb, Ecotricity, Good Energy and Green Star Energy, not to mention lots of green tariffs.
-Which one is best for you depends on where you live and how much energy you use, whether your drive an electric car maybe a factor.
+Which one is best for you depends on where you live and how much energy you use, whether your drive an electric car may be a factor.
 We like to promote green energy suppliers, and our price comparison tool can help you to find the best one for you.

 My current supplier gives me energy saving advice

 That’s great, and so they should.
-We’d love to see more forward thinking suppliers actively helping their customers to save money.
+We’d love to see more forward-thinking suppliers actively helping their customers to save money.
 However, it’s not exactly in their best interest for you to use less energy.
 All gas and electricity suppliers will have to at least provide customers with a smart meter by 2020 at the latest.
 If you want to check whether the supplier you’re thinking of moving to is likely to give you a new smart meter, just check the Smart Energy GB website.